 Two conclusions can be drawn from this literary survey.
-First, variables are not fixed a priori in order to statistically characterize this idea.
+First, variables cannot be fixed a priori in order to statistically characterize this idea.
 More importantly, this concept must be intuitionally located in legal and social contexts.
-Second, despite this necessity, the following six dimensions mark the "common core" of QoE (Floro and Messier, 2011; Guergoat-Larivière and Marchand, 2012):
+Second, despite this necessity, the following six dimensions mark the "common core" of QoE (Floro & Messier, 2011; Guergoat-Larivière & Marchand, 2012; Deguilhem et al., 2020):

-• Income level

-- Working conditions and legal status - The possibilities of reconciling work and family life - Social securities, including pension types and social protections - Collective employment components, such as the possibility of social dialogue and unionization - The subjective dimension given to the job and to its opportunities
+- Income level - Working conditions and legal status - The possibilities of reconciling work and family life - Social securities, including pension types and social protections - Collective employment components, such as the possibility of social dialogue and unionization - The subjective dimension given to the job and to its opportunities

-It is then possible to assert that the concept of quality of employment tends to approximate that of decent work (Farné and Vergara, 2015), insofar as the definition of the latter by the ILO's Commission of Experts uses these six dimensions, namely: fundamental rights at work, employment, working and employment conditions combining remuneration and health/safety at work, labour inspections, labour relations, and social security (Auvergnon, 2014).
+It is then possible to assert that the concept of quality of employment tends to approximate that of decent work (Farné & Vergara, 2015; Sehnbruch et al., 2015), insofar as the definition of the latter by the ILO's Commission of Experts uses these six dimensions, namely: fundamental rights at work, employment, working, and employment conditions combining remuneration and health/safety at work, labour inspections, labour relations, and social security (Auvergnon, 2014).

-Methodological approach
+Methodological Approach

-QoE is necessarily a multidimensional and contextualized matter.
+QoE is necessarily a multidimensional and contextualized issue.
 From this scheme, arises the need to use measurement tools that can meet this requirement.
-In Latin America, most studies in social sciences define a synthetic QoE index with a horizontal and/or vertical weight alternatively for employees and independents (Floro and Messier, 2011).
+In Latin America, most studies in social sciences define a synthetic QoE index with a horizon-tal and/or vertical weight alternatively for employees and independents (Floro & Messier, 2011).

-In a second strategy coming from the literature on poverty measures, Huneeus et al. (2015) use the Foster-Greer-Thorbecke (FGT) method to measure deprivations in the area of employment quality.
-They construct a multidimensional and composite indicator on Brazilian data, but this method transforms the QoE into a measurement of deprivations not allowing incorporating some important variables such as a subjective dimension.

-A third approach uses the exploratory multivariate analysis and consists on eliminating these pre-established representations to construct a composite indicator in which weight will depend on the relative importance of every category in a specific social context.
+In a second strategy coming from the literature on poverty measures, Huneeus et al. (2015) or Sehnbruch et al. (2020) use the Foster-Greer-Thorbecke (FGT) method to measure deprivations in the area of employment quality.
+They construct a multidimensional and composite indicator on Brazilian data, but this method transforms QoE into a measurement of deprivations and does not permit to incorporate some important variables such as a subjective dimension.
+A third approach uses the exploratory multivariate analysis and consists of eliminating these pre-established representations to construct a composite indicator in which weight will depend on the relative importance of every category in a specific social context.
 Particularly in Colombia, Farné and Vergara (2015) have used a weighting method based on Categorical Principal Components Analysis (CATPCA) with its Euclidean metric.
-However, with this method, the analyst must determine the arbitrary scale and weight of each indicator.
+However, with this method, the analyst must determine an arbitrary scale and the weight of each indicator.

 Thus, this approach makes quality of employment an intrinsically relative concept, whose formulation aims to distinguish "stable" situations from "precarious" situations - with all their subtleties - on a particular labour market.
-So any defects relating to the exclusively quantitative and binary classical approach are thus mitigated, resulting in the possibility of reintroducing indicators of a legal nature - which are by definition qualitative data.
-These indicators must be chosen from amongst the most important legislative provisions and national jurisprudence, based on their discriminating nature - by company size, seniority, activity or sector of activities - and must as far as possible embrace all aspects of the job: individual and collective employment relations and social protections.
+So, any defects relating to the exclusively quantitative and binary classical approach are thus mitigated, resulting in the possibility of reintroducing indicators of a legal nature which are, by definition, qualitative data.
+These indicators must be chosen from amongst the most important legislative provisions and national jurisprudence, based on their discriminating nature - by company size, seniority, activity, or sector of activities - and must, as far as possible, embrace all aspects of the job: individual and collective employment relations and social protections.